radicle-dev/old.radicle.xyz/content/docs/faq.rst

 Currently the owner of the project must be online in order to receive any proposed RSM updates from a contributor.
 Once received and processed, these updates will be written to IPFS by the project owner, and made available to all users who follow that project.

 To alleviate this, one workaround is to run Radicle from a server that will always be online, setting that radicle-daemon to be the project owner.
-However, this means that all issue management and merging of diff proposals must happen from that server.
+However, this means that all issue management and merging of patch proposals must happen from that server.

 We’re aware that this is not ideal from a usability perspective, and are currently investigating alternative ways to help with this problem.